 Possible approaches include classical theory, cultural materialism, structuralism, poststructuralism, psychoanalysis, Marxism, feminist theory, or postcolonial theory.

 When you declare your major, the registrar’s office will assign an advisor to you.
 When your advisor is on sabbatical or on leave, you will be assigned a new advisor.
-When your original advisor returns, you will be moved back to your original advisor.
+When your original advisor returns, if you want to go back to that advisor, please follow the process for changing your advisor as described in the next question.

 Enrolling in Courses